Showing posts with label Moto Guzzi. Show all posts

 UMC opted to keep the original Bosch electrics and points, deciding against electronic ignition.
 “We’ve had some poor results with electronic ignition in the past, and the basic maintenance with points is better,” explains Rex.
 A good starter motor is also important on these big twins, so UMC installed a reconditioned Bosch starter.

-The carbs are the stock 32mm Dellortos with custom in-line manifolds.
-Nate at Gabriel Hounds designed and 3D-printed the custom manifolds, which were then cast in alloy.
+which were then cast in alloy.
 “We even got to incorporate the Untitled Motorcycles logo,” explains Nate.

 The original exhaust headers were kept and new mid-sections welded to join the upswept silencers.
 The completed pipes were sent to Camcote Performance Coating for ceramic coating.
 “It’s an incredible thin coating that doesn’t rust.
 Conventional paint isn’t anywhere near as durable,” says Adam.